includeos/IncludeOS/README.md

 ## Features
-* Virtio ethernet driver with non-blocking asynchronous I/O
+* Standard C++ library (STL) [libc++](http://libcxx.llvm.org) from [LLVM](http://llvm.org/)
+* Standard C library [newlib](https://sourceware.org/newlib/) from [Red Hat](http://www.redhat.com/)
-* Everything happens in one thread
+* Node.js-style callback-based programming - everything happens in one efficient thread (No I/O blocking)
+* [Virtio](http://www.linux-kvm.org/page/Virtio) ethernet driver with DMA.
+Currently in "lecacy mode", but we're working towards the new [Virtio 1.0 OASIS standard](http://docs.oasis-open.org/virtio/virtio/v1.0/virtio-v1.0.html)
-* Delegated IRQ handling makes race conditions in userspace impossible
+* Delegated IRQ handling makes race conditions in "userspace" impossible. ...Until the day we add threads.
-* No virtual memory overhead
+* No virtual memory overhead - everything happens in a single address space.
+* A highly modular tcp/ip stack, still under heavy development.
-* (A tcp/ip stack)
+* (A http server)
-* (A http server class)
+* (A RESTful API framework)

 ### Limitations
 * No threading by design.
 You want more processors?
 Start more VM's - they're extremely lightweight.
-* No support for exceptions or runtime type information (rtti).
-Exceptions will be added, rtti, we don't know.
-* Only partial C++ standard library based on [EASTL](https://github.com/paulhodge/EASTL).
-(Also the [https://sourceware.org/newlib/](newlib) C standard library is included)
 * No file system (we might add one, but TCP/IP comes first)
 * No memory protection.
 If you want to overwrite the kernel, feel free, it's just a part of your own process.